jmayhugh1/CSCE314/FinalReview/JVM.md

-4. the $ {pc register}$ collection of registers, one per thread each thread program counter is stored in the pc register, program counter is the address of the next instruction to be executed
+4. the ${pc register}$ collection of registers, one per thread each thread program counter is stored in the pc register, program counter is the address of the next instruction to be executed
-5. the $ {native method stack}$ support methods written in a different language
+5. the ${native method stack}$ support methods written in a different language